tobias727/unichain-flashlog/README.md

 # unichain-flashlog

-A small, robust 24/7 collector that captures the **Unichain Flashblocks** WebSocket stream and persists **every frame verbatim** as gzipped JSONL.
+A small, robust 24/7 collector that captures the **Unichain Flashblocks** WebSocket stream and persists as gzipped JSONL.

 > Part of a sub-block-resolution dataset for studying inter-flashblock arbitrage
 > and LVR.
 This repo is the Flashblocks capture half; market-data capture lives